ronen/vpn/README.md

 Each entry must specify a `server`.
 All other fields get passed as options to openconnect -- see `$ man openconnect` to find out what they are.
 Options that don't take values can be specified using the value `true`.

+## Last but not least...

+Comments, suggestions, and pull requests are all welcome!